dkuegler/FastSurfer/README.md

 Overview
 --------
-This README contains all information needed to run FastSurfer - a fast and accurate deep-learning based neuroimaging pipeline.
-FastSurfer provides a fully compatible [FreeSurfer](https://freesurfer.net/) alternative for volumetric analysis (within minutes) and surface-based thickness analysis (within only around 1h run time).
+FastSurfer enables fast and accurate segmentation and analysis of structural MRI with a deep-learning based neuroimaging pipeline.
+Since FastSurfer is fully compatible with [FreeSurfer](https://freesurfer.net/), FastSurfer is a substantially faster alternative for volumetric analysis (within minutes) and surface-based thickness analysis (within only around 1h run time).
 FastSurfer is transitioning to sub-millimeter resolution support throughout the pipeline.

 The FastSurfer pipeline consists of two main parts for segmentation and surface reconstruction.